 - After that, connect the subwoofer to the car amplifier.
 To do this, you’ll need a 12 or 16-gauge speaker wire.
 You may want to check the amplifier and subwoofer’s manuals to see what type you’ll need.

 Once that’s figured out, you’ll look to connect those wires to the terminal.
 This is done by inserting the brackets (U-shaped) under the terminals and twist-tightening the terminals.
-You’ll want the red wire to be with the red terminal and the black wire to the black terminal.
+You’ll want the red wire to be with the red terminal and the black wire with the black terminal.

 - Finally, you can link the subwoofer amp to the main amp.
 From there, you can connect the output ports to the extra amp’s input.
-You’ll be using RCA audio cables, which have only the white and red plugs.
+You’ll be using RCA audio cables, which have only white and red plugs.

 The only other thing to note is if you are hooking up other speakers, you’ll want to connect those speakers to the main amplifier.
 Don’t connect them to the same channels a subwoofer it’s connected to.